pawamoy/website/docs/about.md

 Using 0 is reserved for the end-of-life date of `pawamoy`.
 Don't use it before.

 `HUNGER` - An integer between 1 and 100.
-0 mens extra-full, 100 means starving.
+0 means extra-full, 100 means starving.
 Use command `eat` to decrease `HUNGER`.

 `TEMPERATURE` - In degree Celsius.